robin-artemstein/react-animation-app-with-animate-css/README.md

 # React Animate app with Animate.css

-The CSS animation application build the following tech stack combination.
+The React UI animation application build the following tech stack combination.

 - React for UI and interaction design
 - Vite for web building